7 Best Tours in Cadiz

 Santa Catalina Castle| ©Emilio

-On these excursions you can take a tour of the castle to see the parade ground, the promenade, the sentry boxes and the defensive towers of the fortress which was built by King Philip II in the 16th century.
+On these tours you can take a tour of the castle to see the parade ground, the promenade, the sentry boxes and the defensive towers of the fortress which was built by King Philip II in the 16th century.
 During the tour you will be assisted by a local guide who will tell you about the period when the Castle of Santa Catalina was a military prison or when Charles II took refuge in the site to resist a palace uprising.

-At sunset, the guide will gather visitors on the main esplanade of the castle to watch the sun set over La Caleta Beach, one of the city's main beaches, which is tinged with the unmistakable orange tones of Cádiz.
+At sunset, the guide will gather visitors on the main esplanade of the castle to watch the sunset over La Caleta Beach, one of the city's main beaches, which is tinged with the unmistakable orange tones of Cádiz.

-These excursions last approximately one hour, so they are ideal if you are planning a short stay in the city and don't want to leave the Cadiz coast without watching the sunset.
+These tours last approximately one hour, so they are ideal if you are planning a short stay in the city and don't want to leave the Cadiz coast without watching the sunset.
 If this is your case, here is a list of things to see and do in Cádiz in 2 days.

 Interesting details